vercel/next.js/examples/with-es6-npm-module-pages/README.md

 ## The idea behind the example

-This example shows how to transpile modules inside node_modules.
-With that, you can use NPM modules published with ES2015+ syntax inside your app.
+This example shows how to transpile modules installed with NPM.
+With that, you could publish internal component libraries to NPM without transpiling and use them directly inside your Next.js app.

 > By default those components get transpiled with the `next/babel` preset.
-You could also define a custom .babelrc in your app and define presets and plugins you want.
+You could also define a custom .babelrc in your app and define presets and plugins as you want.

 You can do this by adding a field called `transpileModules` in the `next.config.js`.
 Here's an example config: